-What is the best way to set up a website that requires both country and language targeting?
-Well, this is a much-debated issue among SEO experts and unfortunately there isn’t a clear-cut answer.
+What’s the best way to set up a website that requires both country and language targeting?
+Well, this is a much-debated issue among SEO experts and unfortunately, there isn’t a clear-cut answer.
 Regardless of how you choose to set up your website, there will be shortcomings since every situation is different and dependent on the unique nature of your business.

-However, as an introduction to the topic, I’m going to explore how to approach the issue of language and country targeting in an e-commerce environment using the SizeGenetics brand as an example.
+However, as an introduction to the topic, I’m going to explore how to approach the issue of language and country targeting in an e-commerce environment.

 When initially considering our approach, there were many different issues that needed to be taken into account, but fundamentally, there were two important factors to bear in mind:

 - Search Engine Optimisation (SEO)

 There were two separate aspects to consider for both of these factors when we were choosing our domain setup: the way in which we target languages and the way in which we target countries.
 A multilingual site is a website that offers its content in more than one language, for example, a Canadian business that provides its content in both English and French.